 - Deadline: June 1

-Applicants must be enrolled full time in a graduate or professional program at an accredited U.S. institution in the U.S., and must demonstrate financial need.
-Candidates must also be enrolled as a member of a federally recognized American-Indian tribe or Alaska-Native group, or provide documentation of American-Indian ancestry.
+To qualify, applicants need full-time enrollment in a graduate or professional program at an accredited U.S. institution, and they must demonstrate financial need.
+Candidates must also be a member of a federally recognized American Indian tribe or Alaska Native group, or they must provide documentation of American Indian ancestry.